QwertyNora/hakims-livs-webbshop/README.md

 ## To start the client locally

+1. cd hakims-livs-webbshop/client

-1. npm install
+2. npm install

-2. npm start
+3. npm start

-3. client will start on the default browser
+4. client will start on the default browser